Friday, June 27, 2008

 9. Nook's Slab Far Left VB ...
 FA: Unknown

-On the far left of the slab, ascend good edges up to an easy finish on big slopers 20+ feet up.
+On the far left of the slab, ascend good edges and slopers up to an easy finish on big slopers 20+ feet up.

 Ascend the bulging face right of #11 on the right side of the north face.
 Utilize mostly pebbles and probably a dynamic move to achieve a ledge, slide right then head up to finish.